atomrc/atomrc.github.io/_posts/2021-05-05-case-study-event-target.md

 ## Moving the tracking logic to the parent

 The `sendMessage` method returns a `Promise`.
-This is definitely something we can use.
+This is definitely something we can use!

 Along with the value it holds, a `Promise` also carries around: